brightmart/text_classification/README.md

 --------------------------------------------------------------------------------------------------

  Ensemble of TextCNN,EntityNet,DynamicMemory: 0.411

  Ensemble EntityNet,DynamicMemory: 0.403

  Notice:

- 'm' stand for minutes; 'h' stand for hours.
+ 'm' stand for minutes; 'h' stand for hours;

 'HierAtteNet' means Hierarchical Attention Networkk;

 'Seq2seqAttn' means Seq2seq with attention;

 'DynamicMemory' means DynamicMemoryNetwork;

 'Transformer' stand for model from 'Attention Is All You Need'.

 Useage: